As a parent you probably feel like you never have a moment to yourself. But having children shouldn’t stop you achieving something amazing in 2018.

 Jenny tells us how studying for her online degree has made her proud and given her hope for her son’s future:

 “I chose to study online as I have a three-year-old son and I am a single parent.
 I didn’t have the opportunity to attend university when I was younger, and this seemed like the perfect time to fulfil one of my long-term goals.
 Being a full-time parent and working part-time from home, going into university seemed daunting and would mean spending even less time with my son.”

 “Juggling work, childcare and studying has been a welcome challenge”

-Throughout her course Jenny has been supported by tutors, her own Student Adviser and fellow students.
+Throughout her course Jenny has been supported by tutors, her Student Support team and fellow students.
 So far, she has been pleasantly surprised how easy it was to adjust to online study.

 “The second module has been more challenging than the first!
 But I have settled into studying and made it part of my daily routine.
 I feel lost if I am not engrossed in a book or online around the other students.
 I conducted some research into online studies and University of Essex Online stood out to me the most.
 Offering the course that I was interested in and having a Student Adviser to talk me through the process definitely made all the difference.”